-underweight: BMI below the 5th percentile
+- underweight: BMI below the 5th percentile

-normal weight: BMI at the 5th and less than the 85th percentile
+- normal weight: BMI at the 5th and less than the 85th percentile

-overweight: BMI at the 85th and below 95th percentiles
+- overweight: BMI at the 85th and below 95th percentiles

-obese: BMI at or above 95th percentile
+- obese: BMI at or above 95th percentile

-For kids younger than 2 years old, doctors use weight-for-length charts instead of BMI to determine how a baby's weight compares with his or her length.
-Any child under 2 who falls at or above the 95th percentile may be considered overweight.
+For kids younger than 2 years old, doctors use weight-for-length charts instead of BMI to determine how a baby's weight compares with their length.
+A child under 2 who falls at or above the 95th percentile is considered overweight.

 BMI is not a perfect measure of body fat and can be misleading in some cases.
 For example, a muscular person may have a high BMI without being overweight (extra muscle adds to body weight — but not fatness).
 Also, BMI might be hard to interpret during puberty when kids have periods of fast growth.
 Remember, BMI is usually a good indicator of body fat, but it's not a direct measurement.

-If you're worried, take your child or teen to see the doctor.
-The doctor will ask about eating and activity habits and make suggestions on how to make positive changes.
-The doctor also may order blood tests to look for some of the medical problems associated with obesity.
+If you're worried about your child’s weight, take them to see the doctor.
+The doctor will ask about eating and activity habits and make suggestions on how to make healthy lifestyle changes.
+The doctor also may order blood tests to look for some of the medical problems linked to obesity.